-The difficulty is that these local founders are not taken seriously enough, are not promoted, and are supported in the right way by development aid organisations.
+The difficulty is that these local founders are not taken seriously enough, are not promoted, and are not supported in the right way by development aid organisations.

-This is how the concept of the "Stay Alliance", an umbrella organisation of NGOs, came into being.
-In 2012 Wolf began to implement the Stay Alliance in Uganda.
-He linked his contacts with Ugandan NGOs to a network.
+Who could have more impact than a local social enterprise?
+Dozens of them!
+This is how the concept of the Stay Alliance, an umbrella organisation of NGOs (Non-Governmental Organisations), came into being.
+In 2012 Benjamin began to implement the Stay Alliance in Uganda.
+He linked his contacts with Ugandan NGOs into a network.
 It started with three social entrepreneurs, to whom Stay mainly awarded scholarships for the training of auxiliary nurses and teachers.
 All scholarship holders successfully completed their education in 2015 and 2016 and now share their newly acquired knowledge with their colleagues, giving lessons and treating patients.

 This successful step was followed by the establishment of the umbrella organisation, which comprises around 40 social enterprises as 2020.
 Companies wishing to become members of this alliance must demonstrate that, in addition to a concept in the areas of education, health and business, they are also considering self-financing.
 In the years the followed, we established Stay Alliances in Kenya and Rwanda and now have a network of 80 members in three countries.